SamChakwera/FoodAPP/README.md

 ## Contact

-If you have any questions about this project or would like to contact the maintainer, please send an email to [maintainer@example.com](@samchakwera).
+If you have any questions about this project or would like to contact the maintainer, please send an email to @samchakwera.